resource-watch/slate/source/includes/api/_subscriptions.md

 --------------------- | :------------------------------------------------------------: | ----------------:
 `params.wdpaid`       | Id of the protected area in the WDPA                           | String

-#### Subscribing to a geostore
+#### Subscribing to a RW API geostore

-> Creating a subscription providing the id of a geostore in the params field:
+> Creating a subscription providing the id of a geostore obtained from the RW API in the params field:

 ```shell
 curl -X POST "https://api.resourcewatch.org/v1/subscriptions" \